EMOD-Hub/emodpy-malaria/docs/emod/software-migration-creation-vector.rst

 ==================

 The metadata file is a JSON-formatted file that includes a metadata section and a node offsets section.
-The **Metadata** section contains a JSON object with parameters that help |EMOD_s| interpret the migration binary file.
-The users are encouraged to add their own parameters to the section to remind themselves about the source, reason, purpose of the binary file and the data it contains.
+The **Metadata** section contains a :term:`JSON (JavaScript Object Notation)` with parameters that help
+|EMOD_s| interpret the migration binary file.
+You are encouraged to add your own parameters to the section to remind
+your selves about the source, reason, and purpose of the binary file and the data it contains.
 Non-required parameters are ignored.

 Vector Migration Metadata File Parameters